VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

     	Supports array of values separated by comma or specified via multiple flags.
   -external.url string
-    	External URL is used as alert's source for sent alerts to the notifier -http.disableResponseCompression
+    	External URL is used as alert's source for sent alerts to the notifier -http.connTimeout duration
+    	Incoming http connections are closed after the configured timeout.
+This may help spreading incoming load among a cluster of services behind load balancer.
+Note that the real timeout may be bigger by up to 10% as a protection from Thundering herd problem (default 2m0s)
+  -http.disableResponseCompression
     	Disable compression of HTTP responses for saving CPU resources.
 By default compression is enabled to save network bandwidth
+  -http.idleConnTimeout duration
-  -http.maxGracefulShutdownDuration duration
+    	Timeout for incoming idle http connections (default 1m0s) -http.maxGracefulShutdownDuration duration
     	The maximum duration for graceful shutdown of HTTP server.
 Highly loaded server may require increased value for graceful shutdown (default 7s)
   -http.pathPrefix string